Hacker-007/DarkVirtualMachine/README.md

 **The Call Instruction**

-The Call Instruction takes two parameters, the name of the label to call and the number of parameters to pass.
+The Call Instruction takes a variable amount of parameters, the name of the label to call and the parameters to pass to the label.
+The number of parameters that the label takes is dependent on how many the label defines.

 Example:
 ```
-call greet 0
+call greet
 ```

 > The call instruction calls the label passed in.
 For more information on labels, visit the section dedicated to them.

 Example:
 ```
-call greet 0
+call greet

 @greet
   printn "Hello, World!"